The storytellers

 WELCOME BACK HAPPY CAMPERS

-Here's your chance to put those marketing muscles to work on behalf of the community 💪 We'll be splitting into groups to hear about different marketing challenges local companies are facing, then working together to offer up ideas 💡
+• Here's your chance to put those marketing muscles to work on behalf of the community 💪 We'll be splitting into groups to hear about different marketing challenges some of our campers are facing, then working together to offer up ideas 💡

 Great storytelling isn’t reserved for big brands or blockbuster campaigns.
 The most powerful stories often start small – a throwaway comment from a customer, a quick stat shared in a team meeting, a lunchtime chat about something in the news.